Quebrada de las Conchas: The Most Beautiful Drive in Salta, Argentina

 Once inside them, you’ll feel like you’re being enveloped by the cavernous rock towering overhead.

-The acoustics are magnificent, and there are usually musicians inside playing local folkloric music.
+The amphitheater is very appropriately named with magnificent acoustics.
+There are usually musicians inside playing local folkloric music.

 On our first visit we were lucky to arrive at the same time as a massive tour bus.
 I have never said that before (and likely never will again).